 APART’s founder/leader Rob Remus said he wanted to make a bold statement to all the “bleeding hearts who want open borders.”

 APART first made national headlines in 2015 after the militia conducted a pre-dawn raid against what they believed to be a “terrorist training camp” run by the Islamic activist group Muslims of America (MOA).
-After a tense 10-hour standoff, the rag-tag group of mercenaries were ordered to stand down after authorities threatened the group with felony weapons and trespassing charges, a move that angered many in the patriot community and generated an outpouring of support for Rob and his gang of vigilante mountain men.
+After a tense 10-hour standoff, the rag-tag group of mercenaries was ordered to stand down after authorities threatened the group with felony weapons and trespassing charges, a move that angered many in the patriot community and generated an outpouring of support for Rob and his gang of vigilante mountain men.

 Remus added that tourists who witnessed the GTFO banner being hung were largely supportive.
 “We had people shouting we were heroes.
-Watching that banner swaying in the wind during the ferry ride home filled my heart with pride,” Remus said while fighting back tears.
+Watching that banner swaying in the wind during the ferry ride home filled my heart with pride,” Remus said while fighting back the tears.

-As of right now, the members of APART are facing vandalism and possible trespassing charges.
+Currently, the members of APART are facing vandalism and possible trespassing charges.

 “It comes with the territory,” said APART’s “dark horse” Del Wilkes, “won’t be my first brush with the law and certainly won’t be the last.”